-Dividends for Development: A Role for Common Wealth Dividends (CWD) in the International Aid Agenda brent.ranalli at cadmusgroup.com
+Dividends for Development: A Role for Common Wealth Dividends (CWD) in the International Aid Agenda

-Brent Ranalli, The Cadmus Group, August 2016
+Brent Ranalli, August 2016

 (This paper was originally prepared for the 2014 Gates Foundation / Global Development Network "New Horizons" essay contest)

 This paper examines the possibility of establishing institutions to share more equitably the wealth that accrues from common resources ("the commons").
 It describes precedents from the developed and developing world, and shows how a program of common wealth dividends (CWD) can help achieve the goals of the international aid and development community.